Skip to Content

 Capabilities advertise optional behavior such as streaming text, tool calls, structured output, interactions, resumable turns, prepared workspaces, and MCP catalog tool support.

-When a provider supports MCP catalog tools, Gestalt authorizes the caller’s tool scope and the provider decides how to expose those tools to the model.
-Use the SDK AgentHost helpers to list authorized tools, execute selected tools, and resolve configured model connections.
+When a provider supports MCP catalog tools, Gestalt authorizes the caller’s tool scope and passes the resolved tool set into the turn request.
+The provider decides how to expose those tools to the model and uses normal host-service clients for downstream app calls.

 Keep model-specific discovery, ranking, prompting, and aliases inside the provider.